alpha-154/social-app/Readme.md

 => `npm i cloudinary` installing cloudinary.
 Cloudinary is a cloud-based service that provides a comprehensive solution for managing and delivering media assets, including images and videos, in web and mobile applications.
 It offers a wide range of features for storing, transforming, optimizing, and delivering media content.

+- we'll store media files like (images, videos ) first on the local file (./public/temp) and then we'll upload it to the cloudinary

 NOTES:

 //regarding `db`: